mbharanya/NPM-Dependency-Tree/README.md

 4. Account for asynchronous fetching of dependencies as you see fit.
 5. Consider caching relevant data so that repeated requests resolve with minimum latency.

+## Considerations
+### Caching
+Options:
+- Redis, or other http-level caches
+- In-Memory, fast easy, clears when server dies

 ## Installation
 ### Building
 ### Running tests